-4. An Exception Mechanism for BSML
+4 An Exception Mechanism for BSML

-4.1 Syntax
+4.1 New syntax constructs for exceptions

 The missing piece to a parallel exception system is a way to catch globally exceptions that are raised locally.
 Exceptions are defined and raised in the usual way from the user side, using the keywords exception and raise.
 Only the catching of local exceptions in a replicated setting is changed.
 Below is an example of use of exceptions in BSML.